-3. After about 5 minutes the sugar will start to melt and turn liquid around the edges.
-Now give the pan a good shake and leave it again until about a quarter of the sugar has melted.
+When it starts to melt all round the edges, give the pan a good shake, and leave it on the heat until about a quarter of the sugar has melted.